saprimad/RedScrap/paper.md

 scraper.export_to_csv("output.csv")
 ```

 In addition to the command-line interface, RedScrap also includes a simple graphical user interface (GUI) that allows users to extract Reddit comments without writing code.
 Users can input a target subreddit (e.g., `malaysia`), enter a keyword, and define a date range.
 After clicking **Search Threads**, the tool will display matching threads.
-The user can then select a thread and click **Scrape Selected Thread & Save** to export the comments and metadata into a structured file (CSV or JSON) for further analysis.
+The user can then select a thread and click **Scrape Selected Thread & Save** to export the comments and metadata into a structured file (CSV or JSON) for further a...

 ## Acknowledgements

 RedScrap was developed as part of a PhD research project at Universiti Teknologi MARA, supported by the Ministry of Health Malaysia.
 It is designed to support netnographic research using Reddit data and aims to help researchers efficiently collect and analyze public discourse from digital communities.

-Refference
+## Citation

+Tumiran, M. S., Wahab, M. S. A., Jamal, J. A., & Othman, N. (2025). *RedScrap: A Python Tool for Netnographic Data Collection from Reddit* (Version 1.0.0) [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.16756945

+## References

 Cherecheș, M., Finta, H., Prisada, R., & Rusu, A. (2024).
 Pharmacists’ Professional Satisfaction and Challenges: A Netnographic Analysis of Reddit and Facebook Discussions.
 Pharmacy, 12, 1-33. https://doi.org/10.3390/pharmacy12050155
 Chi, Y., & Chen, H. Y. (2023).
 Investigating Substance Use via Reddit: Systematic Scoping Review [Review].
 Journal of Medical Internet Research, 25, Article e48905. https://doi.org/10.2196/48905
 Jeacle, I. (2020).
 Navigating netnography: A guide for the accounting researcher.
 Financial Accountability & Management. https://doi.org/10.1111/faam.12237